Skip to main content

 logo showing a beat and two mountains which reads huerta del valle jardin communitario

-Huerta del Valle, a community garden in Ontario has been a close partner of IERCD for 5 years.
+Huerta del Valle is a non-profit grassroots organization operating a network of urban farms and community gardens in the Inland Empire.
+Since its inception, HDV has been at the forefront of sustainable agriculture in the Inland Empire.
+Not only do they focus on growing food sustainably that improves soil health and sequesters carbon, but they also involve the community in their efforts to make sure the community understands the important role sustainable agriculture has in enhancing our environment and quality of life.
+HDV has been a close partner of IERCD for 8 years.
 We have successfully received grants in partnership together and IERCD has also funded their projects and staff through our past Special Projects Fund program.
 IERCD staff also support their open market, CSA Program, and organize workshops.

 Since 1981, the University of California Master Gardener Program has been extending UC research-based information about home horticulture, pest management, and sustainable landscape practices to California residents.
 UC Master Gardeners offer volunteer services and outreach to the general public in more than 50 California counties.
 The primary focuses of the UC Master Gardener Program in San Bernardino County are: